BarbuAndy/Sistem-informatic-distribuit-pentru-gestionarea-activitatii-unei-biblioteci/README.md

 V1.5.3
 -list of books automatically pops-up when deleting books -list of books and list of authors pops-up when title/author name is entered

+V2.0
+-working inventory, books can be added and subtracted from branches inventory -users can borrow books and see the books they borrowed on their profile tab -front page is completed, books are displayed by genre and genre are displayed on the front page